-Congratulations on your admission to the inaugural class of our Berkeley MBA for Executives Program.
-We have a long and successful history of executive education here at Berkeley-Haas, and we are looking forward to taking it to new heights with this distinct program.
+Congratulations on your admission to the Berkeley MBA for Executives Program.
+We have a long and successful history of executive education here at Berkeley Haas, and we are looking forward to taking it to new heights with this distinct program.

 We know that when selecting an MBA program, a major consideration for senior-level professionals is the quality of alumni and student peers.
 Therefore, our admissions process is very deliberate and selective.